BatteredBunny/Brickhill-friend-bot-rust/README.md

 - Writes down already friended accounts so it can friend easily later (Supports using different accounts on the script)

 ## How to setup?
+1. [Download chromedriver](https://chromedriver.chromium.org/downloads),make sure you choose the right version, you can find your chrome version from chrome://version/

-Download chromedriver and set it to port 4444 `chromedriver --port=4444`
+2. Make sure chromedriver is running on port 4444 `chromedriver --port=4444`